lanchau633/LE-Outings/LE-Outings_PRD.md

 - User profile: name, availability (days/times), dietary restrictions, price range, food cravings/preferences, transportation status (has car / needs ride, which days car is available, how many seats/who's in whose car, and whether the group needs to take public transport if there aren't enough drivers)
 - Group creation: name a group, add members, view member list and profiles (for food, there's an option for "decide in person")
   - Can have solo groups if people/families are just using the platform to explore new areas when traveling
-- Plan request: select a group, input a city/area, optionally a date range/time range or occasion (e.g. "casual dinner," "outdoor activity")
+- Plan request: select a group, input a city/area, optionally a date range/time range or occasion (e.g. "casual dinner," "outdoor activity") (if a group already has a plan, just skip auto planning)
 - AI plan generation: cross-references all member profiles to output a single proposed plan (location, time, food/venue suggestions, transportation assignments)
   - If "decide in person" is selected for food, the plan lists that food is up for group decision
 - Plan display: clean summary view of the generated plan, with reasoning shown (e.g. "Picked 7pm since that's when everyone's free")